xbeat/Machine-Learning/README.md

 Method Chaining in Python

 Method chaining is a programming technique that allows multiple method calls to be chained together in a single statement.
 This approach can lead to more concise and readable code, especially when performing a series of operations on an object.

+## Tropical Algebra for Dynamic Systems in Python

+Introduction to Tropical Algebra

+Tropical algebra is a branch of mathematics that operates on the max-plus semiring.
+It has applications in various fields, including optimization, graph theory, and dynamic systems.
+Let's explore the basics of tropical algebra using Python.

 ## Avoiding Pitfalls of Random Splitting in Machine Learning